JuliaPy/PythonCall.jl/docs/src/getting-started.md

 If Julia and Python are in your PATH, then no further set-up is required.
 Otherwise, the following environment variables control how the package finds these.
-- `PYTHONJL_EXE`: Path to the Python executable.
+- `JULIA_PYTHONCALL_EXE`: Path to the Python executable.
 Or the special value `CONDA` which uses Python from the default conda environment, or `CONDA:{env}` to use the given environment.
-- `PYTHONJL_LIB`: Path to the Python library.
+- `JULIA_PYTHONCALL_LIB`: Path to the Python library.
 Normally this is inferred from the Python executable, but can be over-ridden.
-- `JULIAPY_EXE`: Path to the Julia executable.
+- `PYTHON_JULIACALL_EXE`: Path to the Julia executable.
-- `JULIAPY_LIB`: Path to the Julia library.
+- `PYTHON_JULIACALL_LIB`: Path to the Julia library.
 Normally this is inferred from the Julia executable, but can be over-ridden.